bigcommerce/dev-docs/markdown/legacy/blueprint-themes/product-filtering-toolkit.md

 ###  Restricted/Grandfathered Access to Blueprint Base Theme

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> As noted above, the Blueprint base theme is now available only to stores that applied it before November 2016.

 </div>
 </div>